-STEMACA (STEM Academy for All) is an non-profit organization that works to close the gender gap in STEM.
-Our mission is to create opportunities for girls so they get interested in STEM fields which will encourage them to pursue STEM careers.
+STEMACA (STEM Academy for All) is an non-profit organization that works to close the gender gap in STEM, especially in underserved communities.
+Our mission is to create opportunities for girls and all students in underserved communities so they get interested in STEM fields which will encourage them to pursue STEM careers.

 Every organization has a beginning.
 When members of our team participated in robotics and technology competitions as students, there was a huge gender imbalance, with boys far outnumbering the girls.
 This motivated them to research the cause of the imbalance.